discourse/discourse/docs/INSTALL-ubuntu.md

-# Discourse Install Guide on Ubuntu
+# Official Discourse Install Guide

-## What kind of hardware do you have?

-- Recommended minimum configuration is:
+## Recommended Server Hardware

 - 2 GB of RAM
 - 2 GB of swap
 - 2 processor cores

-- With 2GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`)
+With 2 GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`)

 1 GB of memory, 3GB of swap and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.

 ## Install Ubuntu Server 12.04 LTS with the package groups:

+Yes, you can in theory pick the distro of your choice, but to keep this guide sane, we're picking one, and it's Ubuntu.
+Feel free to substitute the distro of your choice, the steps are mostly the same.

 ![screenshot of package group selection screen](https://raw.github.com/discourse/discourse-docimages/master/install/ubuntu%20-%20install%20-%20software%20selection.png)